-If you prefer to pay with your CPF funds instead of cash, opt in by all means.
-But do note that the cost of the OCS is added to the total purchase price of your HDB flat, which also means it will roll with the interest on your housing loan.
+If you prefer to pay with your CPF funds instead of cash, opting in is the clear choice.
+But as mentioned, do note that the cost of the OCS is added to the total purchase price of your HDB flat, which also means it will roll with the interest on your housing loan.

 On the flip side, if you already have a specific look in mind that doesn’t go well with the basic/entry-level fixtures and fittings which the OCS offers, don’t opt in and work with a private renovation professional instead.
 The same applies if you need more functional options at home (e.g. non-slip tiles for your elderly parents or young children).

 Looking for professional renovation help?

 Let us know your renovation requirements!
 Submit your request for an interior designer and receive quotes for free.

 Plus, you will also be eligible for the Qanvast Trust Programme, which includes the $50,000 Qanvast Guarantee that safeguards your deposits!

 (This article was originally published on 30 April 2019 and last updated on 18 April 2023.
 All facts and figures listed in this article are accurate as of 18 April 2023.)